Nursing Training Centre for rural Kenya

 Having sourced training equipment from the UK Out of Afrika would like to establish a Nursing Training Centre at ICT College in Thika, Kenya.
 Our aim is to offer nurse training courses alongside our already established Fire and Safety Management and First Aid courses.

-Out Of Afrika
+Charity information: Out Of Afrika

 In rural communities in Kenya, the majority of the people live in extreme poverty; confronted by malnutrition, malaria and the devastating affects of HIV and AIDS.
 Many suffer from conditions for which they are unable to access or afford the necessary treatment, resulting in many preventable deaths, particularly in children under 5.